Edward Dean Kennedy

-Edward Dean Kennedy (May 25, 1945 – July 21, 1992) was an American murderer and prison escapee who was executed for the murders of Florida state trooper Robert McDermon and McDermon's cousin Floyd Cone.
+Edward Dean Kennedy (May 25, 1945 – July 21, 1992) was an American convict who was executed for the murders of Florida state trooper Robert McDermon and McDermon's cousin Floyd Cone.
 The killings occurred just hours after Kennedy escaped from the Union Correctional Institution, where he was serving a life sentence for murder.
-Kennedy was sentenced to death for the murders McDermon and Cone and was executed by the electric chair.
+Kennedy was sentenced to death for the murders of McDermon and Cone and was executed by the electric chair.

+Background

+Kennedy was born in Boston, Massachusetts, on May 25, 1945.
+He was a self-taught saxophonist.

+Prior to his 1978 arrest, Kennedy was sentenced to spend time in the state prison in Walpole, Massachusetts, for robbery.

 Crimes

 On May 19, 1978, Kennedy, along with a man named Oliver Cochran, murdered 33-year-old Robert Brown, a motel clerk, during a robbery in Miami.
 Both were apprehended and tried, but Kennedy was able to convince the judge not to give him a death sentence by stating he wanted to do something good for society.
 Kennedy and Cochran were ultimately sentenced to life imprisonment.
 Kennedy was housed at the Union Correctional Institution.

 On April 11, 1981, Kennedy, along with two other inmates, escaped from the prison.
 The two other escapees were quickly recaptured, while Kennedy remained at large.
 During this time, Kennedy broke into a home where he stole multiple weapons and changed clothes.
 While Kennedy was in the house, the home's owner, Floyd Cone, and Cone's cousin, Robert C. McDermon, a Florida Highway Trooper, entered the home.
-Kennedy then shot both men to death before fleeing, running to another house on the same block.
+Kennedy shot and killed both men before fleeing, running to another house on the same block.
 Kennedy held the second homeowners hostage while police and other authorities surrounded the area.
 Kennedy exclaimed he wanted television news stations covering the events as he let the occupants free.
 He was arrested and taken into custody not long after.